 Stuart is a tiny village located in the state of Nebraska.
-With a population of 490 people and just one neighborhood, Stuart is the 182nd largest community in Nebraska.
-Much of the housing stock in Stuart was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 502 people and just one neighborhood, Stuart is the 182nd largest community in Nebraska.
+Stuart has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages, Stuart isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Stuart are a mix of both white- and blue-collar jobs.
 Overall, Stuart is a village of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Stuart who work in management occupations (15.82%), office and administrative support (12.33%), and sales jobs (10.72%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.16% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 17.16% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small village, Stuart doesn't have a public transportation system that people use for their commute.